GiuseppeTT/structured/README.md

 Follow these steps:

-- In the top bar, click "File" and then "New Project..."
+1. In the top bar, click "File" and then "New Project..."
-- Select "New Directory"
+1. Select "New Directory"
-- Scroll down, select either "Basic Structure Project" or "Intermediate Structure Project"
+1. Scroll down, select either "Basic Structured Project" or "Intermediate Structured Project"
-- Type a name in "Directory name:" for your project folder and select one of the project types in "Project Type:"
+1. Type a name in "Directory name:" for your project folder
+1. Choose a folder in "Create project as subdirectory of:" to be the parent directory of your project folder
+1. Select one of the project types in "Project type:"
-- Click "Create Project"
+1. Click "Create Project"

 That's it!
 You can start coding now.